Oyster Bay, New York: Geography

 Aerial view from a plane after taking off from LaGuardia of Mill Neck Creek and Oyster Bay on the North Shore of Long Island.

 The town of Oyster Bay extends from Long Island Sound in the north, south to the waters of South Oyster Bay and the Atlantic Ocean.
 It is bordered by the town of North Hempstead on the northwest and the town of Hempstead on the southwest.
 It is the easternmost of the three towns of Nassau County, with Suffolk County immediately to the east.

+The waters of Oyster Bay and Cold Spring harbors include the Congressman Lester Wolff Oyster Bay National Wildlife Refuge, a 3,209-acre marine refuge donated by the Town of Oyster Bay to the U.S. Fish and Wildlife Service in 1968.
+The refuge encompasses bay waters and marshes and was established as habitat for migratory birds, particularly wintering waterfowl.

 According to the United States Census Bureau, the town has a total area of 169.5 sqmi, of which 104.4 sqmi is land and 65.1 sqmi, or 38.42%, is water.
 As with most of Long Island, the north shore is hilly, the south shore has sandy beaches, and the area between is a plain.

 Between the 1990 Census and the 2000 census, the town exchanged territory with the towns of Hempstead (Nassau County) and Babylon (Suffolk County).
 It also gained territory from the town of Huntington in Suffolk County.